Rui En: Acting career

-In 2011, Rui En won the 'Most Favourite Female Character' award with her role as Yang Xiaodong in Happy Family.
+In 2011, Rui En re-iterated her stance against revealing, kissing or intimate scenes after interviews for On the Fringe implied that Rui En had filmed a rape scene for the show.
+Rui En clarified that the so called rape scenes only consisted of her being drugged and was brushed on the hair and face.
+Rui En won the 'Most Favourite Female Character' award with her role as Yang Xiaodong in Happy Family.
 Rui En was also credited for her outstanding performance in portraying a widow in With You, winning the 'Best Actress' award in Star Awards 2011.

 Rui En was awarded the 'Best Actress in Leading Role' at the 2012 Asian Television Awards, for her role as a tough cop in crime drama Unriddle 2.
 She went on to win her third acting award in the following year at the Star Awards 2013 for the same role in Unriddle 2, earning her second 'Best Actress Award' at Star Awards.
 In 2013, Rui En was appointed the spokesperson for L'Oréal Paris Youth Code, making her the first Singaporean spokesperson for the international cosmetics brand.

 In addition to her roles in dramas, Rui En has starred in a three-part docudrama produced by Channel NewsAsia, as one of Singapore's pioneer painters, Georgette Chen.
 The English-language series, which was also adapted into Mandarin, aired on Channel NewsAsia, MediaCorp Channel 5 and MediaCorp Channel 8 in April 2015.

+In 2016, Rui En gained seven kilograms for her role as a housewife in If Only I Could and was fat shamed afterwards.
+She spoke out against fat shaming in 2017.

-Rui En received the All-Time Favourite Artiste award in the 2016 star awards after winning the Top 10 Most Popular Male Artistes award from 2005 to 2016 respectively with Qi Yuwu.
+Rui En received the All-Time Favourite Artiste award in the Star Awards 2016 after winning the Top 10 Most Popular Female Artistes award from 2005 to 2016 respectively with Qi Yuwu.

 In 2021, Rui En left Artistes Network.

 Personal life

+Rui En revealed in an interview that her parents divorced when she was 17.

 In January 2016, Rui En was also involved in a hit and run accident.
 There were no casualties involved, and both parties agreed to make a private settlement.

 On 13 April 2016, Rui En was involved in a car accident entering a carpark near her home when her car knocked over a stationary motorcycle.
 On 14 April, it was reported that Rui En was assisting the police with investigations into the accident.
 She subsequently apologised and responded with an official statement regarding the accident.
 The owner of the motorcycle accepted Rui En's apology through Wanbao on 15 April.
 For this incident, Rui En was fined S$700.